53645714n/farmlapse/README.md

 ```
 @reboot /usr/bin/python3 /home/pi/farmlapse/take.py 3600 &
 ```
-This will take a picture every hour between sunrise and sunset.
-This will takes a photo every hour and save it in home/pi using a folder such as: /2014/11/2014_11_1_10_15.jpg (year/month/year_month_day_hour_minutes.jpg)
+This will takes a photo every hour between sunrise and sunset and save it in home/pi using a folder such as: /2014/11/2014_11_1_10_15.jpg (year/month/year_month_day_hour_minutes.jpg)

-* Designed to be run constantly.

 Installation
 -----------